mlondschien/changeforest/changeforest-py/README.md

 Change point detection aims to identify structural breaks in the probability distribution of a time series.
-Existing methods either assume a parametric model for within-segment distributions or are based on ranks or distances, and thus fail in scenarios with reasonably large dimensionality.
+Existing methods either assume a parametric model for within-segment distributions or are based on ranks or distances and thus fail in scenarios with a reasonably large dimensionality.

-`changeforest` implements a classifier-based algorithm that consistently estimates change points without any parametric assumptions even in high-dimensional scenarios.
+`changeforest` implements a classifier-based algorithm that consistently estimates change points without any parametric assumptions, even in high-dimensional scenarios.
 It uses the out-of-bag probability predictions of a random forest to construct a pseudo-log-likelihood that gets optimized using a computationally feasible two-step method.